 - You could develop a Confluence page blueprint that automates FAQ page creation, and provides a step-by-step configuration wizard.

-- Integrate user ratings that show you just how helpful your users find the FAQ pages.
+- If using internally on Confluence Data Center, integrate user ratings that show you just how helpful your users find the FAQ pages.

-- Publish your FAQ collection to PDF, Word or other deliverables, so everyone can access it in the format they require.
+- Export your FAQ collection as a PDF or Word document, so everyone can access it in the format they require.

-Providing an FAQ section in Confluence makes this collaboration platform even more attractive to your user base.
-Readers and writers alike will find the platform more powerful and even more useful.
+Providing an FAQ section in Confluence makes this collaboration platform even more attractive to your user base, especially when your FAQs are published as an online help center.